Shashwat-Gupta57/Jmap/README.md

-# jmap — Java Project Context Mapper
+# Jmap — Java Project Context Mapper

 > Generate a clean, structured snapshot of any Java project — classes, fields, methods, and Javadoc — in one `context.txt` file ready to drop straight into an AI chat.